canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

 resolution.

-Because Ubuntu 16.04.1 uses the same 4.4.0 kernel series as 16.04 GA, testing 16.04.1 is required only if 16.04 GA fails.
-(Although 16.04 GA and 16.04.1 use the same kernel series, 16.04.1 ships with a later kernel within that series, so it might fix a bug that blocks 16.04 GA certification.)
+Because Ubuntu 16.04.1 uses the same 4.4.0 kernel series as 16.04 GA, testing 16.04.1 is not required.

-If the procedure for installing point releases, as described in the MANIACS document (available from https://certification.canonical.com), fails, then you should consult the Server Certification Team.
+If you have problems controlling the SUT's kernel version or installing particular point releases, then you should consult the Server Certification Team.

 .. raw:: pdf